gcovr/gcovr/doc/source/output/json.rst

   The 1-based line number to which this entry relates.

 function_name: str
-  Contains the mangled name of the function to which the line belongs to.
+  Contains the name of the function to which the line belongs to.
   If ``gcov`` JSON format is used it is always the mangled name.
 If the legacy ``gcov`` text format is used it contains the demangled name if supported by ``gcov``, else the mangled name.
 Can be missing for a